theupdateframework/python-tuf/docs/CLI.md

 --sign </path/to/role_privkey>]
 ```

-For example, to delegate trust of `/foo*.gz` packages to the `foo` role:
+For example, to delegate trust of `foo*.gz` packages to the `foo` role:

 ```
-$ repo.py --delegate "/foo*.tgz" --delegatee foo --pubkeys ./keystore/foo.pub
+$ repo.py --delegate "foo*.tgz" --delegatee foo --pubkeys tufkeystore/foo.pub
 ```